Exceptional pastoral care within our ‘family’ school

 The way in which we nurture and celebrate individuals is intrinsic to our girls’ success.
 This level of care and personal attention stimulates each of our pupils to make rapid progress.
 Staff are easily accessible to pupils, providing for an environment in which girls feel warmly supported and valued.

-To ensure our social and emotional care is comprehensive and bespoke, we have a Deputy Head Mistress who has oversight of all pastoral care matters.
-Her team of House Mistresses and House Master work closely with our girls to support and shape their development.
+To ensure our social and emotional care is comprehensive and bespoke, we have a Deputy Head (Pastoral) who has oversight of all pastoral care matters, working closely with our girls to support and shape their development.
 Each of the House team are responsible for a fifth of the Schools’ girls.
 They guide girls through their journey from the Upper Third through to the Sixth Form.
 Parents are, of course, a vital part of this team and the pastoral specialists very much enjoy working closely with parents to give our girls the best possible experience at school and to take stresses from the family environment.
 It is the school’s belief that a pupil’s well-being is a shared responsibility; between us we can encourage and celebrate real progress and achievement every day.

 “Pupils of all ages develop high levels of self-knowledge, confidence and resilience as they progress through the school.” — ISI Report, 2019